Yvette Estermann: Career

 Estermann was member of the board of Cosmos AG, the business which ran the Swiss degree mill "Free University of Teufen".
 She also did her doctorate at the university, which raised doubts about her doctorate.
 She's a member of a Campaign for an Independent and Neutral Switzerland.

+During the 2023 Swiss federal election, Estermann decided not to run for re-election.
+On 16 June 2016 she was appointed Captain in the Swiss Armed Forces and will be appointed as minister within the army.
+She is planning to work as pastor for the reformed church after graduation.

 Family

 She is married to Richard F. Estermann (b.
 1942), an independent consultant (Estermann Consulting) with whom she has one son, Richard Estermann, Jr. (b.
 1995).
 She resides in Kriens, Lucerne, Switzerland.